jklzz02/Cities-Rest-API/README.md

 ```

-Using this `URL` is possible to retrieve the information of all the cities that share the requested name.
+Use this `URL` to retrieve the information of all the cities that share the requested name.
 The search is case-insensitive, it's not required to titleize the city name.

 #### Example request with name